Can an amateur win again on the PGA Tour?

 Then there were the amateurs who have won—just not on the PGA Tour.
 In 2011, Harris English captured the Nationwide Tour’s Nationwide Children’s Hospital Invitational after graduating from the University of Georgia and before he turned pro that year.
 He was the third amateur to win on the developmental circuit, joining Daniel Summerhays (2007) and Russell Henley (2011).
 Likewise, Shane Lowry was the last amateur to win on the European Tour, taking home the 2009 Irish Open.

-So why hasn’t an amateur won on the PGA Tour in 30 years?
+So why hasn’t an amateur won on the PGA Tour in three-plus decades?

 “What’s the difference; it’s just a word,” said Adam Scott, who also performed well in professional tournaments as an amateur, tying for sixth in the 2000 Moroccan Open on the European Tour and tying for fifth at the Benson and Hedges International a few weeks later.
 “But you gain an incredible amount of experience in those first few months as a pro.
 You’re like a sponge, soaking it all up, absorbing things and learning.
 Your improvement is rapid.
 Amateurs don’t have that exposure.”